3DBAG/roofer/README.md

 ## Origin

-The building reconstruction algorithms underpinning roofer were originally developed within the [3D geoinformation research group](https://3d.bk.tudelft.nl/) at the Technical University of Delft.
+The building reconstruction algorithms that underpin roofer were originally developed within the [3D geoinformation research group](https://3d.bk.tudelft.nl/) at the Technical University of Delft.
-From 2022 onwards, [3DGI](https://3dgi.nl), a spinoff company from the aforementioned research group, joined the development efforts.
+In 2022, the core developers of roofer founded [3DGI](https://3dgi.nl), a spin-off company from the same research group, and have continued the development of roofer through the company.

 This project has received funding from the European Research Council (ERC):
 - *2016-2022* under the European Unions Horizon2020 Research & Innovation Programme (grant agreement no. 677312 UMnD: Urban modelling in higher dimensions).